AUCompBio-Fall25/HeyDay_Haynes/README.md

 # HeyDay_Haynes

+##Motivation
 This script is a celebration of the annual tradition at Auburn of "Hey Day!"
 On this day each year, all students wear nametags around campus and greet each other with their names and a "War Eagle!"

+Read more about this tradition here: [Hey Day Tradition](https://alumni.auburn.edu/2024/10/01/auburn-tradition-hey-day/)

+##Key pieces of code
 This code prompts the user to specify which college they are a student in using an if, then statement.
 The only valid inputs are those specified in the prompt.
 ```
 read -p "What college are you a student in?
 (Engineering, Business, Liberal Arts, Sciences, Agriculture, Education,
 Veterinary Medicine):" college